If I Ran the City.

 This program invites Pittsfield teenagers to lead the way forward in civic engagement; to reflect on their own experiences and transform obstacles into advocacy.

-If I Ran the City will be presented to Pittsfield’s mayoral candidates and city stakeholders in Fall, 2023.
-Screenings will be followed by a talk-back led by the students, facilitating vital public dialogue—with the voices of young people leading the conversation.
+If I Ran the City will be screened for Pittsfield’s Mayor, City Council, and local stakeholders.
+Screenings will be followed by a talk-back, facilitating vital public dialogue—with the voices of young people leading the conversation.

-The screening and talk-back will provide an opportunity for dialogue between Pittsfield teenagers who have been impacted by community violence, and mayoral candidates who have the power to do something about it.
+The screening and talk-back will provide an opportunity for dialogue between Pittsfield teenagers who have been impacted by community violence, and local stakeholders who have the power to do something about it.

-We aim to tell a more complete story of the obstacles facing our community, to address mayoral candidates and city stakeholders directly, and to work with young people to find a way forward.
+We aim to tell a more complete story of the root causes of community violence, to facilitate dialogue between those with lived experience and those in positions of power, and to work together to find a way forward.

 If I Ran the City aims to facilitate dialogue between two demographics that don’t often speak to one another: Pittsfield teenagers, and those who run the city.